 First, head for the Golden Lookout at the top floor...

-Usually, you want to look outside when you’re in an observation tower, but Tsutenkaku’s insides are worth a look, too.
+Usually, you want to look outside when you’re in an observation tower, but Tsutenkaku Tower’s insides are worth a look, too.
 The entire floor is sparkling gold, living up to its name “Golden Observation Platform”!
 Even the trash cans are gold-colored.

-Beriken-san sits in the center of Tsutenkaku’s famous spot.
-This little god will lend his ear to any of your wishes, be they for business success, passing a test, or good relationships.
+Billiken-san sits in the center of Tsutenkaku’s famous spot.
+This charming and whimsical statue is believed to bring good luck and happiness to those who encounter it, be they for business success, passing a test, or good relationships.
 The trick to getting him to answer your prayers is to rub his feet.

 You can get a great view from the tower, but if you pay 500 yen, you can gain access to Tembo Paradise, an observation deck even higher up.
 From here, you can get a full view of Osaka with the wind at your face.
 If the weather permits, you can even see out to Awaji Island and the Akashi Kaikyo Bridge!